-The new year is the perfect time to start a journal, but anytime can be the right time.
-You’ll find that it’s fun to go over your journal a year later and remember all of the little things you did.
-The more often you pick up your journal as you begin, the more likely you are to make it a habit.
+The new year is the perfect time to start a journal and to stick with it all year.
+You’ll find that it’s fun and even informative to go over your journal a year from now and remembering all of the little things you did throughout the year.
+However, if you don’t start in January and keep leaving it until “later”, you’ll likely never make it a habit.

-Here are five tips for finding time to journal every day throughout the year:
+Here are five tips for finding time to journal every day and actually get into the habit:

 Try a Method That Works for You

 You need to find a method of journaling that’s right for you.
 If you’re constantly on your tablet or computer at night, you might want to think about keeping a journal online.
 Not only are there tons of lockable journal websites that you can make a free account on, but there are tons of mobile apps as well.
 If you’re a paper and pen type of person, get yourself a large notebook of your choosing and try to find a little time each day to journal your thoughts of the day.

 The key to keeping up with your journal is to make it a habit.
 This might not come easy if you’re not used to journaling every day, but over time, you’ll notice that you feel off or weird when you skip a day.
 The key is to stick with it.
 If one morning you don’t have time to journal, do it at night.
 Try to pick the same time every day so that it’s just something you do, like brushing your teeth or showering.